openebs/website/docs/versioned_docs/version-3.0.0/introduction/features-and-benefits.md

 - [Prometheus metrics and Grafana dashboard](#prometheus-metrics-for-workload-tuning)

 :::tip
-For information on how OpenEBS is used in production, visit the [use cases](/docs/next/usecases.html) section or see examples of users and their stories on the OpenEBS Adopters section [here](https://github.com/openebs/openebs/blob/master/ADOPTERS.md) where you can also share your experience.
+For information on how OpenEBS is used in production, visit the [use cases](/docs/introduction/usecases) section or see examples of users and their stories on the OpenEBS Adopters section [here](https://github.com/openebs/openebs/blob/master/ADOPTERS.md) where you can also share your experience.
 :::

 ### Containerized Storage for Containers

 ![Containerized Storage Icon](../assets/f-cas.svg)

 OpenEBS is an example of Container Attached Storage or CAS.
 Volumes provisioned through OpenEBS are always containerized.
 Each volume has a dedicated storage controller that increases the agility and granularity of persistent storage operations of the stateful applications.
-Benefits and more details on CAS architecture are found <a href="/docs/next/cas.html" target="_blank">here</a>.
+Benefits and more details on CAS architecture are found <a href="#" target="_blank">here</a>.

 ### Synchronous Replication